learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Dataset

-The dataset you'll use for this experiment is "**Sales Prices in the City of Windsor, Canada**", something very similar to the Boston Housing dataset.
+The dataset you'll use for this experiment is "**Sales Prices in the City of Windsor, Canada**".
 This dataset contains a number of input (independent) variables, including area, number of bedrooms/bathrooms, facilities(AC/garage), etc. and an output (dependent) variable, **price**.
 You'll formulate a linear algebra problem to find linear mappings from input features using the equation provided in the previous lesson.

 This will allow you to find a relationship between house features and house price for the given data, allowing you to find unknown prices for houses, given the input features.